We consider any form of bullying, harassment or victimisation to be unacceptable behaviour.

 Some examples of bullying include:

-- Shouting at, being sarcastic towards, ridiculing or demeaning others
+- Shouting at, using profane language, being sarcastic towards, ridiculing or demeaning others

 - Taunting or making derogatory remarks about an individual’s appearance, or using insults as a way of humiliating others